theonethread/.github/.github/contributing.md

 * At least two contributors, or one core member must approve pull-requests prior to merging.
 * All integrated CI services must be green before a pull-request can be merged.
 * A lead maintainer must merge SemVer-major changes in all repositories.
-* In case it is not possible to reach consensus in a pull-request, the decision is left to the lead maintainers.
+* In case it is not possible to reach consensus in a pull-request, the decision is left to the lead maintainer(s).

 ## Code of Conduct